SuperVK/sparse-image-repr-bep/bep.typ

       supplement: "",
       image("./images/cars_accent_high_amount.png", width: 100%),
       caption: [
  Accents with 3000 Gaussians initialized
       ],
     ),
   )
 )

-On the cars image containing more edges, this effect is more clearly visible.
+In the car's image containing more edges, this effect is more clearly visible.

 = Conclusion
-In this thesis, we have looked an alternative tokenization of images for transformer models using Lie theory and Gaussian splatting.
+In this thesis, we have looked at an alternative tokenization of images for transformer models using Lie theory and Gaussian splatting.
 We noticed that $Aff^+$ provides a good geometric representation of Gaussians.
-Unfortunately, the canonical vector space parameterization of Lie groups, Lie algebras, are not suitable.
+Unfortunately, the canonical vector space parameterization of Lie groups, Lie algebras, is not suitable.
 Therefore, we have derived an alternative parametrization that can be better used.

-We have also analyzed the effect of shearing on the Gaussians to be able to better analyze the training process.
+We have also analyzed the effect of shearing on the Gaussians to better analyze the training process.
 Noticing that the effect of shearing on Gaussians can also be generated by rotation and scaling.
-This leaves only two sizing parameters which are geometrically easy to interpret, allowing us to penalize this metric.
+This leaves only two sizing parameters, which are geometrically easy to interpret, allowing us to penalize this metric.

 Furthermore, more complex wavelets can be used to encode more complex features in images.
-Specifically, we can use first and second order derivatives of Gaussians to encode edges and lines in an image.
-In theory this should be able to reduce the amount of Gaussians used in the representation, although this outside of the scope of this thesis.
+Specifically, we can use first and second-order derivatives of Gaussians to encode edges and lines in an image.
+In theory, this should be able to reduce the number of Gaussians used in the representation, although this is outside of the scope of this thesis.

-Finally, we can use metrics of Gaussians to ensure the generated tokens actually provide useful result.
-Specifically we can make sure that the training process does not abuse the implementation details of the rendering function, such as Gaussians that are subpixel.
-Furthermore, we can also remove any Gaussians that are not relevant to the final representation, reducing the amount of final Gaussians that are used as tokens.
+Finally, we can use metrics of Gaussians to ensure the generated tokens actually provide useful results.
+Specifically, we can make sure that the training process does not abuse the implementation details of the rendering function, such as Gaussians that are subpixel in size.
+Furthermore, we can also remove any Gaussians that are not relevant to the final representation, reducing the number of final Gaussians that are used as tokens.

 = Future work
-This thesis has mostly been exploratory on various techniques and topics, ideally, we could better compare actual impact on a large dataset of images.
+This thesis has mostly been exploratory on various techniques and topics; ideally, we could better compare the actual impact on a large dataset of images.
 For this, more computing power is needed.
-This would also allow us to compare image and performance at a higher resolution.
+This would also allow us to compare the image and performance at a higher resolution.

-Furthermore, the wavelets have been chosen somewhate arbitrary, perhaps there are other definition of wavelets that can do better representation.
+Furthermore, the wavelets have been chosen somewhat arbitrarily; perhaps there are other definitions of wavelets that can do a better representation.
 This will probably depend heavily on the type of application.
 Where specific wavelets might be better suited for specific types of images.

 Finally, the representation is ideally tested as tokens in a transformer to see if the transformer can properly work with our representation.
-Ideally this is compared against a representation that does not include first and second order derivatives.
+Ideally, this is compared against a representation that does not include first and second order derivatives.
 We suspect that the transformer is able to extract extra information from the higher orders.

 #colbreak()